Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: PolStar Capabilities and Data Products

 In order to monitor the spectroscopic variability caused by selective wind eclipses and the presence of a colliding wind shock cone and to capture all the subtleties of the phase-related changes, we will use Polstar to secure a series of 10 high-resolution spectra, well-distributed over the orbital phase of each binary on our target list.
-We plan to observe the 6 brightest systems at the highest resolution (R=30000), the 5 next bright binaries at a slightly lower resolution (R=20000) and finally the 6 less UV bright targets at a more moderate resolution (R=10000).
-Including fainter targets allows us to broaden our spectral type and binary separation range to probe a broader variety of wind densities and to include important systems such as the well-studied WR eclipsing binary V444 Cygni, HD5980, for which one component star has recently undergone an LBV-type eruption, a system including a WC9 type star that produces dust (WR69) and a rare system consisting of a WR star and an Oe star (with a decretion disk) in a wide orbit (WR137).
-For the thre brightest targets, we request a SNR of 3000 to reach a high precision in polarimetry but at the same time it will provide exquisite spectra to detect the details of the selective wind absorption profile and some details of the clumpy nature of the winds and of the colliding-wind shock-cone.
+We plan to observe the 8 brightest systems at the highest resolution (R=30000), the 6 next bright binaries at a slightly lower resolution (R=20000) and finally the 6 less UV bright targets at a more moderate resolution (R=10000).
+Including fainter targets broadens our system parameters and allows us to include especially interesting targets with overlap with other \textit{Polstar} objectives, such as V444 Cygni, a well-studied WR eclipsing binary, HD5980, for which one component star has recently undergone an LBV-type eruption, WR 69, a system including a WC9 type star that produces dust, and WR 137, a rare system consisting of a WR star and an Oe star (with a decretion disk) in a wide orbit.
+For the three brightest targets, we require a signal-to-noise ratio (SNR) of 3000 to reach the necessary high polarimetric precision, while also achieving the high spectral resolution needed to detect the details of the selective wind absorption profile, and details of the clumpy nature of the winds and of the colliding-wind shock-cone.
 For the other systems, we aim for a SNR of 100 (already 5-6 times higher that what is currently available from IUE data), which will still provide excellent quality data.
-We hope to be able to use the knowledge gained with our test systems to enhance the interpretation of the lower SNR observation. \ \
+We plan to use the knowledge gained with our test systems to enhance the interpretation of the lower SNR observations. \ \